bhecquet/qualityBoard/README.md

 The default parameter is empty tab, meaning all issues will be shown, considering this variable.

 ### Jenkins
+This widget will summarize informations given by the Jenkins server.
+For this widget, there is no need to specified the project you want informations on.

+In this widget, you may select jobs in *jobList*, in *packages/Quality/QualityDashboard*.
+To display a job, add it's name to the tab.
+You may add as much names as you wish.

 ## Useful Links